Geova09/android_music_player/README.md

 ### Android Music Player
 ---
-A music player created with Android Studio.
-The fetching songs from external server via AsyncTask, with HTTP request are passing the XML response as a string.
-Using the mediaPlayer class.
+A music player was created with Android Studio.
+The fetching songs from a remote Web location via AsyncTask, with an HTTP request, are parsing the XML response as a string.
+Using the MediaPlayer class.

 ### :hammer_and_wrench: Languages and Tools :
 <div>